hossain-sanowar/Stacking_Ensemble_ML/README.md

  5. GaussianNB
  6. RandomForestClassifier
  7. MLPClassifier
 * Then, using stacking methods, we integrate these five models into a single ensemble model.
-The main acheivement of this project how to integrate the predictions from each of the five models using a logistic regression model.
+The main acheivement of this project how to integrate the predictions from each of the five models using a logistic regression models.